Killing of Qusay and Uday Hussein: Aftermath

 Following the raid, the bodies of all four occupants were removed from the house and flown to Baghdad for identification tests.
 Morticians reconstructed the corpses of Qusay and Uday Hussein, who were identified through DNA testing and dental records.
-Both men had significantly changed their appearance to avoid detection; Uday had completely shaved his head and Qusay had trimmed his signature beard.
-Photos of the brothers' corpses were later published by the Department of Defense and shown on TV and in newspapers, generating considerable controversy.
+Both men had significantly changed their appearance by growing their beards long to avoid detection; Uday had completely shaved his head.
+Photos of the brothers' corpses were later published by the U.S. Department of Defense and shown on TV and in newspapers, generating considerable controversy.

 US officials announced that the combined $30 million reward for Qusay and Uday Hussein would be paid to the informant who tipped off Coalition authorities.

+Saddam reacted to news in conflicting manner both mourning and honoring the deaths:

-Uday, Qusay, and Qusay's son Mustafa were later buried alongside one-another in a cemetery in Tikrit.
+Uday, Qusay, and Qusay's son Mustafa Hüseyin were later buried alongside one-another in a cemetery in Tikrit.
 Qusay's other two sons, Yahya and Yaqub, are presumed to be alive but their whereabouts are unknown.